 Processing is necessary for compliance with our legal obligations, the public interest, or in your vital interests.

 If, in the future, we use your personal information in any way that is not described in this Privacy Notice, we will disclose this to you.
 At that time, you can choose not to allow us to use your personal information for any purpose that is incompatible with the purposes for which we originally collected it or subsequently obtained your consent.
 If you choose to limit the ways we can use your personal information, some or all of the Services may not be available to you.
 Also, we may have legitimate reasons to still use your personal information even though you did not allow us to.

-Our accountability for personal information we receive under the Privacy Shield and subsequently transfer to a third party is described in the Privacy Shield Principles.
-In particular, we remain responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal information on its behalf do so in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event(s) giving rise to the damage.
+Our contractual accountability for personal information we receive under the Privacy Shield and subsequently transfer to a third party is described in the Privacy Shield Principles.
+In particular, we remain responsible and liable under the Privacy Shield Principles if third-party agents that we engage to process personal information on our behalf do so in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event(s) giving rise to the damage.

 We generally collect the following categories of Personal Information in providing our Services:

 - identifiers such as a name, address, unique personal identifier, email, phone number, your device’s IP address, software, and identification numbers associated with your devices;

 - characteristics of protected classifications under California or federal law, such as gender;

 - commercial information such as records of products or services purchased, obtained, or considered by you;